kosl/ihipp-examples/docs/week4.md

 In similiar ways we can initiate the non blocking receive.
 So in our ring example it would mean that we initiate non-blocking receive from the left neighbour.
 This would imply that we will receive something, but maybe not not now, maybe later, and we do some work.
 In this case it would mean sending information to the following receiver so, send the message to the right neighbour.
 Finally, we would call the MPI_wait function to wait for non-blocking receive to complete.

-Let us try to furhter consolidate these ideas by implementing them in the following excercise!
+Let us try to furhter consolidate these ideas by implementing them in the following exercise!

 ## 1.2 E: Rotating information around a ring (non-blocking)